TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Model.rst

 Objects stored in the database are usually entities as they can be identified by the :sql:`uid` and are persisted, therefore have continuity.

+In the TYPO3 backend models are displayed as :ref:`database-records`.

 **Example:**

 ..  include:: /CodeSnippets/Extbase/Domain/AbstractEntity.rst.txt